cchitsiang/awesome-stars/README.md

 - [Serverless-Devs/Serverless-Devs](https://github.com/Serverless-Devs/Serverless-Devs) - :fire::fire::fire: Serverless Devs developer tool ( Serverless Devs 开发者工具 )
 - [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - Quickest way to start a new web app with full stack typesafety
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
-- [sofn-xyz/mailing](https://github.com/sofn-xyz/mailing) - Build, test, send emails with React and MJML
+- [sofn-xyz/mailing](https://github.com/sofn-xyz/mailing) - Build, test, send emails with React
 - [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build the sign-in, auth, and user identity within minutes.
 We provide an OIDC-based identity service and the end-user experience with username, phone number, email, and social sign
 - [infracost/vscode-infracost](https://github.com/infracost/vscode-infracost) - See cost estimates for Terraform right in your editor💰📉